 - FanDuel Sportsbook

-All the apps are very similar to each other in their layout and design.
-Most of these apps also have an in-person book, so bettors are able to wager the same lines anywhere with the mobile book.
+All the Pennsylvania sports betting apps are similar in their layouts and designs.
+Most of these apps also have an in-person book, so bettors can wager the same lines anywhere with the mobile book.

-Even though bettors can place the same wagers on a mobile book, land-locked sportsbooks provide a whole different atmosphere for betting.
+Even though bettors can place the same wagers on a mobile book, retail sportsbooks provide a whole different atmosphere for Pennsylvania sports betting.
 Being in the company of other gamblers in crunch time has benefits that a mobile app can’t offer.

-There are currently 12 landlocked books for players to test their luck at in Pennsylvania.
+There are currently 12 retail sportsbooks for players to test their luck at in Pennsylvania.

-- BetRivers Sportsbook at Rivers Casino Philadelphia (Sugarhouse Sportsbook App)
+- BetRivers Sportsbook at Rivers Casino Philadelphia (BetRivers)

 - Rivers Pittsburgh Sportsbook at Rivers Pittsburgh (BetRivers Sportsbook App)

-- FanDuel Sportsbook at Valley Forge Casino (FanDuel Sportsbook App)
+- FanDuel Sportsbook at Valley Forge Casino (FanDuel)

-- Bet America Sportsbook at Presque Isle Downs & Casino (Bet America Sportsbook App)
+- Bet America Sportsbook at Presque Isle Downs & Casino (TwinSpires)

-- Bet Stars Sportsbook at Mount Airy Casino (FOX Bet Sportsbook App)
+- Bet Stars Sportsbook at Mount Airy Casino (FOX Bet)

-- Unibet Sportsbook at Mohegan Sun Pocono (Unibet Sportsbook App)
+- Unibet Sportsbook at Mohegan Sun Pocono (Unibet)

-- Unibet Sportsbook at The Downs at Lehigh Valley (Unibet Sportsbook App)
+- Unibet Sportsbook at The Downs at Lehigh Valley (Unibet)

 Rivers Sportsbook has six live betting windows and 27 kiosks to support close to 200 guests at a time.
 It has a full-service bar and restaurant with 24 86-inch LED televisions.